ahmedazimbayoumi/nagwa-task/README.md

 ## Gulp
-CodyFrame includes a Gulp configuration file.
-To start a project that runs on Gulp, navigate to the framework folder, and run the following two commands:
+Project includes a Gulp configuration file.
+To start a project that runs on Gulp, navigate to the root folder, and run the following two commands:

 1) Install the node modules